 - kosher salt to taste

-Stir in the Worcestershire sauce, hot sauce, and vodka.
+- Stir in the horseradish, Worcestershire sauce, hot sauce, and vodka.
 Add salt as needed.

-Garnish with celery stalks.
-Serve immediately in a tall ice-filled glass or refrigerate for up to 6 hours for future tippling.
+- Serve immediately in a tall ice-filled glass, garnished with celery stalks, or refrigerate up to 1 day in advance for future tippling.